AaronLuijten/PaarsPop24/README.md

 ## When is PaarsPop24?
 - PaarsPop24 has no set date, we only know it will be in the summer of 2024.

+## Why is this more of a WiKi than a ReadMe?
+- I am just passing the time okay.
+Don't come at me for this.